 FOR THE CAKE:

-7 oz. unsalted European or European-style butter, softened, plus more for greasing
+- 7 ounces (1 ¾ sticks) unsalted European or European-style butter, softened, plus more for greasing

-- Add the melted butter and pour into the sugar mixture; stir to combine.
+- Add the butter and stir until fully combined.

-- Add the flour and stir, until the flour is fully incorporated and the mixture begins to clump; set aside.
+- Add the flour, and mix, using your hands, until fully combined and the mixture easily clumps when gently squeezed; set aside.

-- In a medium sized bowl, combine the flour, baking powder, baking soda and salt; whisk to combine.
+- MAKE THE CAKE In a medium-sized bowl whisk the flour, baking powder, baking soda and salt until well combined; set aside.

 - In a stand mixer fitted with the paddle attachment, cream the butter and sugar until light and fluffy, about 5 minutes.

-- Bake until a cake tester comes out clean, about 40-45 minutes.
+- Bake until a cake tester comes out clean when inserted into the center of the cake, for 40 to 45 minutes.

-- Serve with a generous sprinkling of confectioners sugar.
+- Cut the cake into 12 portions and serve with a generous sprinkling of confectioners sugar.